thephez/dpp-spec/docs/data-contract.md

 ## Data Contract Model

-The data contract model must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.11.1/lib/dataContract/validateDataContractFactory.js).
+The data contract model must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.12.0/test/integration/dataContract/validateDataContractFactory.spec.js).
 The test output below (split into 3 sections for readability) shows the necessary criteria:

 ```
  validateDataContractFactory
-   ✓ should return an invalid result if data contract byte size is bigger than 15 Kb
    ✓ should return invalid result with circular $ref pointer
+   ✓ should return valid result if Data Contract is valid

    $schema
      ✓ should be present
      ✓ should be a string
      ✓ should be a particular url
-   contractId
+   ownerId
      ✓ should be present
      ✓ should be a string
      ✓ should be no less than 42 chars
      ✓ should be no longer than 44 chars
      ✓ should be base58 encoded
-   version
+   $id
      ✓ should be present
-     ✓ should be a number
+     ✓ should be a string
+     ✓ should be no less than 42 chars
-     ✓ should be an integer
+     ✓ should be no longer than 44 chars
-     ✓ should be greater or equal to one
+     ✓ should be base58 encoded
    definitions
      ✓ may not be present
      ✓ should be an object